Tap the text to show or hide reading controls.

 “Y-Young Master.
 Are you all right?”

-Cradled in Bato’s broad arms as he carried me away, I watched what was left of the fight with my blurring vision.
+Cradled in Bato’s broad arms as he carried me off, I watched what was left of the fight through my blurring vision.

 — Krunch!